Franchot Tone: 1933–1939: The MGM years

 Tone was the first of the Group to go to Hollywood when MGM offered him a film contract.
-In his memoir on the Group Theater, The Fervent Years, Harold Clurman recalls Tone being the most confrontational and egocentric of the group in the beginning.
-Burgess Meredith credits Tone with informing him of the existence of "the Method" and what was soon to be the Actors' Studio under Strasberg's teachings.
-Tone himself considered cinema far more invasive to private life and paced differently than theater productions.
+In his memoir on the Group Theater, The Fervent Years, Harold Clurman recalls Tone being the most confrontational and egocentric of the group, a "strikingly individualistic personality."
+Burgess Meredith credits Tone with informing him of the existence of "the Method" and what was soon to be the Actors Studio under Strasberg's teachings.
+Tone himself considered cinema far more invasive to private life and paced differently from theater productions.
 He recalled his stage years with fondness, financially supporting the Group Theater in its declining years.

 MGM immediately gave Tone a series of impressive roles, casting him in six pre-Code film standards.
 Starting in 1933 with a support role in the romantic WWI drama Today We Live, written by William Faulkner in collaboration with director Howard Hawks.
 The script was first conceived as a WWI buddy film, but the studio executives wanted a vehicle for their popular leading lady Joan Crawford, forcing Faulkner and Hawks to work in the romance between co-stars Gary Cooper and Crawford.
 Tone was then the romantic male lead in Gabriel Over the White House starring Walter Huston, followed by a lead role with Loretta Young in Midnight Mary.

 Tone romanced Miriam Hopkins in King Vidor's The Stranger's Return and was the male lead in Stage Mother.
 He also had a role in Bombshell, with Jean Harlow and Lee Tracy.
 The last of the sequence of films was Dancing Lady, with an on-screen love triangle with his future wife Joan Crawford and Clark Gable, which was a "lavishly staged spectacle" with a solid performance by Tone.

 Twentieth Century Pictures borrowed Tone to romance Constance Bennett in Moulin Rouge (1934) as she played dual roles in which "she shines as a comedienne" and his performance was called "equally clever in a role that calls for a serious mein" by The New York Times.
 Back at MGM, he was again co-starring with Crawford in Sadie McKee (1934), then was borrowed by Fox to co-star "commendably" with Madeleine Carroll in John Ford's French Foreign Legion picture, The World Moves On (1934).

 After The Girl from Missouri (1934) with Harlow, MGM finally gave Tone top billing in Straight Is the Way (1934), although it was considered a "B" film, one which didn't have a high publicity or production cost.
 Warner Bros. then borrowed him for Gentlemen Are Born (1934).